 Sometimes I get questions about why I don't want to kick into the transition, and I realize it might be a little controversial for me to say this.
 However, in theory, the strike off for the canter does not need the rider to bang the horse on the sides and throw her weight forward (or fall behind backward).
 In fact, the quieter you can be, the better it is for the horse (and invariably, for you as you negotiate the balance change into the canter).

 If your horse absolutely won't canter without a kick, then yes, go to the kick.
 But I encourage riders to work toward first positioning the legs as above, second exaggerating the windshield wiper outside leg, third changing the seat to a canter movement, and FOURTH - kicking with both legs.
 Then work toward weaning your horse off that kick, and become quieter in your position.

 The Upper Body

 The idea is to not fall forward or backward through the transition.
 Many of us want to collapse forward in attempt to encourage the horse to "go forward" - but changing from the trot (or walk) to canter is not really going forward at all.

 In fact, it's more about changing the horse's legs.
 It's not about going faster, or getting longer in the body, or pulling on the horse to keep him shorter, or anything at all.
-There should really be no change (in our dreams!) other than the legs going from the two-beat trot, to the four-beat canter with an easily heard moment of suspension.
+There should really be no change (in our dreams!) other than the legs going from the two-beat trot, to the three-beat canter with an easily heard moment of suspension.